How to Choose Home Lighting: Incandescent, Fluorescent, CFL, LED, Sodium, and Metal Halide

 These devices work on the principle of light emission produced by passing a current through various types of semiconductor material.
 The lamps are made up of a structure onto which hundreds of LEDS are bonded.
 LED lighting is steadily replacing other types in numerous applications such as domestic lighting, workplace and street illumination and vehicle lighting.
 LED lamps/bulbs offer many advantages.
 Firstly they are even more efficient than CFL.
 Another advantage is that they run cool and produce less heat output.
 They are rugged and don't have a fragile glass envelope unlike a CFL.
 They are available in a multitude of colors and are easily dimmable.
 At present, they are quite expensive but costs will fall as production and demand increases.

 LED lamps have a theoretical lifetime of 50000 hours, 50 times that of an incandescent light bulb.
-LED lamps are available to replace standard incandescent bulbs, halogen spotlights and fluorescent tubes.
+LED lamps are available as drop in replacements for standard incandescent bulbs, halogen spotlights, halogen tubes in floodlights and fluorescent tubes.

 A 100 watt incandescent bulb can cost up to $30 a year to run, if switched on for about 7 hours on average per day.
 An LED lamp will cost only about 1/5 of this to run.